rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 A half full glass is not what you always want, it is rarely what I want.

-My goal is to consider `Alternative` from the point of view of the errors.
+My goal is to consider `Alternative` instances from the point of view of the errors.
 This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
 My second goal is to show a useful instance that is missing in the standard library and, it looks like, in Hackage.
 This `Alternative` instance is (pessimistically) constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.